 Rounding out this article is the same advice you hear from every article – just be yourself.
 And it’s the truth for two reasons: first, as a representative of your business you are also building your company’s brand, and presenting yourself authentically will naturally interest potential partners.
 Building your brand, creating an experience, and forging a mutual interest all benefit from just being yourself.
 Second, it will help you be more confident!
 Presenting yourself authentically and professionally will take the pressure off by making your conversations that much easier.
 All you have to do is put your best foot forward, and everything else will come naturally.

-Need help writing your elevator speech or building your brand?
+Need help writing your elevator speech, networking your small business, or building your brand?
 Summit Collaborations can help!
 We offer creative writing and content services to businesses looking to improve their brand and networking skills.
-Learn more about what we do or book a call with our CEO, Ashlee, today!
+Learn more about what we do or book a call with our CEO today!